andrewvaughan/template-core/.github/CONTRIBUTING.md

 This project enforces significant code style standards through [linting][linting] tools during the Pull Request process.
 The details of these requirements vary depending on the files edited.

-Rules for code style vary by file type and project, and are best reviewed by accessing these resources:
+Rules for code style vary by file type and project.
+These are best identified by reviewing these resources:

 - [`.editorconfig`][editorconfig] - enforces spacing and typesets; supported by most IDEs
 - [`.mega-linter.yml`][megalinter-yml] - [MegaLinter][megalinter] runs the linting suite for this project

-The `.mega-linter.yml` configuration file contains details on how linter configurations.
-Paired with the [MegaLinter website][megalinter], Contributors may work to understand default behavior and requirements for this project.
+The `.mega-linter.yml` configuration file contains details on linter configurations and enforcements for the project.
+Paired with the [MegaLinter website][megalinter], Contributors should work to understand how project code and documentation undergoes lint checks when developing for this project.

-That said, the MegaLinter output, itself, aims to be extremely informative in a "learn as you go" approach.
-This occurs by running `make test-lint` - or `make test`, to include unit tests - after installing any [development dependencies][dev-dependencies] described in the [`README.md`][readme] file.
+The MegaLinter output, itself, aims to be extremely informative in a "learn as you go" approach.
+By running `make test-lint` after installing all [development dependencies][dev-dependencies], as described in the [`README.md`][readme] file, developers can fix and learn linting styles as they go.
+Additionally, recommended VSCode extensions can inform developers linting requirements in realtime, boosting development speed significantly.

 #### Branch naming conventions